The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Some of the Venice bus stations to Vienna you can start your journey from include Venezia, Aeroporto internazionale Marco Polo di Venezia, Venice, Piazzale Roma (city center, vaporetto) and Venice, Port.
-Similarly, some of the arrival bus stations in Vienna include Vienna, International Busterminal (VIB), Wien, Hauptbahnhof Wiedner Gürtel/Laxenburger Straße (International Busterminal) and Wien, Hauptbahnhof.
+Some of the Venice bus stations to Vienna you can start your journey from include Venice, Port San Basilio, Venice, Port and Venice, Piazzale Roma (city center, vaporetto).
+Similarly, some of the arrival bus stations in Vienna include Vienna, International Busterminal (VIB), Wien, Hauptbahnhof and Wien, Hauptbahnhof Südtiroler Platz.

 When traveling this route, Omio customers are departing most frequently from Venezia Mestre and arriving in Vienna, International Busterminal (VIB).